Douglas College, British Columbia

 Partners: Applied Bio-nomics Ltd.

-Founded in 1970, Douglas College inspires its students to do what they love and be good at it, providing educational experiences that challenge, enlighten, and open doors to lives of passion and purpose.
-Douglas College is one of the largest public colleges in British Columbia, with two main campuses – … Learn More
+Founded in 1970, Douglas College provides educational experiences that challenge, enlighten and open doors to lives of passion and purpose.
+It is the largest degree-granting college in B.C., with two main campuses, one in New Westminster, on the traditional territory of the qiqéyt (QayQayt) First Nation, and the other in … Learn More